| From A Wedding Photographer’s Sight |

 Melbourne is a magical place when it comes to weddings.
 You could always find gorgeous and romantic ways to embrace your wedding no matter when is your wedding date.
 In some people’s eyes, spring and summer are the popular seasons for weddings.
 However, we find out nearly 20% of couples who live in Melbourne actually choose to get married in winter.

 This blog is a guide for the couple who have already locked the wedding date between June and August.
 All the tips below are from a Melbourne Wedding photographer’s perspective.
+To start, we have a Podcast discussing winter weddings for Melbourne couples between two wedding photographers from TREE Studio.

 For planning a seamless wedding in winter, the wedding venue choice is the very first question pop out.